Vishnukurra101/Autoencoder/README.md

 # Autoencoder

 ## Description
 This project implements a denoising autoencoder, a type of neural network used to remove noise from images.
-The autoencoder is trained using both noisy images as input and clean images as output, allowing it to learn to reconstruct clean images from noisy inputs.
+The autoencoder is trained using noisy images as input and clean images as output, allowing it to learn to reconstruct clean images from noisy inputs.

 ## Features
 - Removes noise from images using a denoising autoencoder model